ericsonga/APCSAReview/_sources/Unit6-Arrays/ArrayParsonsPractice.rst

    :practice: T
    :adaptive:

    The following program segment is a method that should return the largest integer given an array of integers (the parameter).
-But, the blocks have been mixed up and include <b>two extra blocks</b> that are not needed in a correct solution.
+But, the blocks have been mixed up and include two extra blocks that are not needed in a correct solution.
 Drag the needed code from the left to the right and put them in order with the correct indention so that the code would work correctly.
-Click the <i>Check Me</i> button to check your solution. </p>
+Click the Check button to check your solution. </p>
    -----
    public static int findLargest(int[] arr) {
    =====